mikekestemont/mikekestemont.github.io/publications/index.md

 * Kestemont, M., ‘Het krassen van de raaf’.
 Review of *Tiecelijn* 1 (2008).
 In: *Spiegel der Letteren* 51:3 (2009), 403-405.
 * Kestemont, M., 'Eind goed, al goed?'.
 Review of R. Draux, *Beatrijs’ biecht.
 Stilistisch en semiotisch onderzoek*.
 Saarbrücken, 2009.
 In: *Queeste.
 Journal of Medieval Literature in the Low Countries* 18:1 (2011), 81-84.
 * Kestemont, M., Review of: *Macroanalysis.
 Digital Methods and Literary History*.
 By Matthew L. Jockers.
 In: *LLC.
 The Journal of Digital Scholarship in the Humanities* [advance access; doi:10.1093/llc/fqt056].

+### General public
+* Kestemont, M., 'EACL toont ook de muziek van de literatuur' ['EACL also Shows Music in Literature'], in *E-data & Research*8:3 (2014), p.
+2.
+* Kestemont, M., 'Het gewicht van de auteur.
+Reflecties over auteursattributie in samenleving en wetenschap' ['The Weight of the Author.
+Reflections on Authorship Attribution in Society and Academia'], in *Streven.
+Cultureel maatschappelijk maandblad* 78:3 (2011), 234-244.
+* Kestemont, M., 'Plagiaat in de Guldensporenslag' ['Plagiarism in the Battle of the Golden Spurs'], in: *Eos.
+Actueel maandblad over wetenschapen technologie* 27:1 (2011), 36-39.